Jumio/mobile-sdk-ios/README.md

 | Link Frameworks Automatically | YES |

 ## Localization
 All label texts and button titles can be changed and localized using the `Localizable-<YOUR_PRODUCT>.strings` file.
-Just adapt the values to your required language, add it to your app project and mark it as Localizable.
+Just adapt the values to your required language, add it to your app or framework project and mark it as Localizable.
 This way, when upgrading our SDK to a newer version your localization file won't be overwritten.
 Make sure, that the content of this localization file is up to date after an SDK update.
 Note: If using CocoaPods, the original file is located under `/Pods/JumioMobileSDK`.

-For our products Netverify/Fastfill and Document Verification we are providing translations for six individual languages for your convenience:
+For our products Netverify & Fastfill, Authentication & Document Verification we are providing eight individual languages for your convenience:
 * Chinese (Simplified)
 * Dutch
 * English
 * French
 * German
+* Italian
+* Portuguese
 * Spanish

 Please check out our sample project to see how to use the strings files in your app.